 Dumas is a blue-collar town, with 36.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dumas is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Dumas who work in office and administrative support (11.05%), management occupations (9.88%), and sales jobs (6.98%).

-Overall, Dumas’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Dumas’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Dumas is worth considering.

-As is often the case in a small town, Dumas doesn't have a public transportation system that people use for their commute.
+Dumas is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Dumas in 2022 was $29,809, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $119,236 for a family of four.
 However, Dumas contains both very wealthy and poor people as well.